SCENE 01 / MARINE WILDLIFE

 What's the best season for wildlife filming in Germany?

-Red deer rutting peaks in September; seal pupping on the Wadden Sea runs November to January (grey seals) and June (harbor seals); bird migration is strongest in spring and autumn through the Wadden Sea; and white-tailed eagle activity is highest in winter on the Baltic coast.
+Red deer rutting peaks in September.
+Seal pupping on the Wadden Sea runs November to January (grey seals) and June (harbor seals).
+Bird migration is strongest in spring and autumn through the Wadden Sea.
+And white-tailed eagle activity is highest in winter on the Baltic coast.

 Planning Wildlife Filming?